bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 ```

 because otherwise Ruby would have resolved `User` and no autoloading would have
 been triggered in the first place.
-Thus, Rails assumes a qualified reference and
+Thus, Quails assumes a qualified reference and
 considers the file `admin/user.rb` and directory `admin/user` to be the only
 valid options.